open-compass/VLMEvalKit/README.md

 ## 🆕 News

+- **[2024-04-21]** We have notices a minor issue of the MathVista evaluation script (which may negatively affect the performance).
+We have fixed it and updated the leaderboard accordingly
 - **[2024-04-17]** We have supported [**InternVL-Chat-V1.5**](https://github.com/OpenGVLab/InternVL/) 🔥🔥🔥
 - **[2024-04-15]** We have supported [**RealWorldQA**](https://x.ai/blog/grok-1.5v), a multimodal benchmark for real-world spatial understanding 🔥🔥🔥
 - **[2024-04-09]** We have refactored the inference interface of VLMs to a more unified version, check [**#140**](https://github.com/open-compass/VLMEvalKit/pull/140) for more details